Benedict-arowo/Job-Board/readme.md

 ## Features

 - [x] User authentication for job seekers and employers.
+- [ ] Companies, being able to create, delete, and edit a company.
+- [ ] Company owner being able to add users as employers
 - [ ] Job posting with details such as job title, description, company name, location, and more.
 - [ ] Job searching with filtering options.
 - [ ] Application submission for job seekers with resume and cover letter attachments.